 Primary Practice Contact: Derek Williams

-If you are considering adoption in the state of Utah, particularly a private or interstate adoption, one of the most important first steps of the process is consulting with an experienced Utah adoption law attorney.
-There is a specific process, involving legal requirements, that must be followed in order to formalize and legalize any adoption.
+If you are considering adoption in the state of Utah, particularly a private or interstate adoption, one of the most important first steps is consulting with an experienced Utah adoption law attorney.
+There is a specific process that must be followed in order to formalize and legalize any adoption.
 We have extensive experience and are passionate about helping couples and birth parents navigate the complex adoption process.
 Our adoption attorneys will guide you through every step, helping you understand your rights and responsibilities.

 Although adoption is an incredibly rewarding experience, it can also be confusing, frustrating, and emotional.
-Our focus is to minimize your stress, making sure all legal issues are covered to keep the adoption moving along as smoothly as possible so you can direct your attention to preparing your “forever home.”
+Our focus is to minimize your stress.
+We make sure all legal issues are covered to keep the adoption moving along as smoothly as possible so you can direct your attention to preparing your “forever home.”

 - Private and agency adoptions involving infant or older children